tulbadex/go-learn-path/Readme.md

-# This lesson is about printing and formating of string in go
+# This lesson is about array and slice in go